Fun Las Vegas Itinerary – 3 Days in Las Vegas

 This one-day Vegas trip planner is all about getting a taste of Las Vegas.
 Expect to experience the Last Vegas big-hitting highlights!

-Morning – If your hotel offers breakfast, eat up because you’re going to need energy for the sheer scale of the Strip.
-Be very cautious of the price though, Gemma’s friends were stung $70 for a very basic breakfast at their hotel.
+If your hotel offers breakfast, eat up because you’ll need energy for the sheer scale of the Strip.
+Be very cautious of the price, though.

-If not, dive into Denny’s for some country fried steak and eggs.
+If not, dive into Denny’s for some country-fried steak and eggs.

-Or hit up the hip Egg Slut.
+Or hit up the hip EGGslut.

-Head to the north end of the Strip and explore places like The Venetian, for mini canals and gondola rides.
+Head to the north end of the Strip and explore places like The Venetian for mini canals and gondola rides.
 For shopping, visit the Forum Shops at Caesar’s Palace.

-Just east of the Venetian resort you’ll find the 18,600-seat auditorium which has a 580,000 sq ft (54,000 m2) LED display.
+Just east of the Venetian resort is the 18,600-seat auditorium, which has a 580,000 sq ft (54,000 m2) LED display.

-Hop on the High Roller ferris wheel viewing platform.
 Book this skip-the-line ticket to save time and bring a layer as the AC in the booth works!

 Spend the afternoon trying a few different casinos – my favorites are Caesar’s Palace and Wynn.

-All the casinos offer free drinks for gamblers, but remember, don’t forget to tip your waiter.
 For more newbie Vegas tips, check out my Las Vegas Beginner’s Guide.

 For a different viewpoint, check out the observation deck at the Eiffel Tower.